The Arrow #200

 Then a few things happened almost all at once that got me off the dime.

 First, MD got a call from an old friend who had a medical issue.
 She said she had acquiesced to a statin prescription from her doctor, but she had taken it only sporadically as she felt like crap since starting.
 MD told her to quit.
 That statins had never been shown to provide any benefit in terms of all-cause mortality to woman of any age.
-And that a number of observational studies had shown that older women who had higher cholesterol levels had great longevity than those with low cholesterol levels.
+And that a number of observational studies had shown that older women who had higher cholesterol levels had greater longevity than those with low cholesterol levels.

 MD asked her for her labwork that caused her doctor to prescribe her the statin.
 She dug them out and sent them to MD.
 Here they are: